mongock/flamingock-docs/site/v1/contributing/contributing.md

 <br />

 If you are developing new driver, you either took an issue from our [suggested drivers](https://github.com/mongock/mongock/labels/driver-requested) or you need one and decided to create it yourself.
-In any case, this needs to be notified to the Mongock team, so we ensure there are no conflicts with other contributors and the required repository and any other resources are created.
+In any case, this needs to be notified to the Flamingock team, so we ensure there are no conflicts with other contributors and the required repository and any other resources are created.
 For this, if there is already an issue created , please write a comment claim it and we'll answer asap.
 Otherwise, please email us to [development@mongock.io](mailto:development@mongock.io) and will answer asap facilitating everything required for you start contributing.

 <br />